 4. Heet Cave

-Heet Cave (Also known as Hith, Heeth or Hit) a beautiful hidden gem and one of the famous place in Riyadh is located outside of Riyadh.
+Heet Cave (Also known as Hith, Heeth, or Hit) a beautiful hidden gem, and one of the famous places in Riyadh is located outside of Riyadh.
 Inside a 100-meter deep cave, there is a fascinating spring of water.
 Climbing down the cave gives an exciting hiking adventure with a reward of emerald crystal clear water of an underground lake.
 It is the perfect place for cave divers.

 Read on for our How to work in Riyadh

 5. The Street of Diriyah